-Award winning Sam Mendes directs another multi award-winning director, actor and writer, Paddy Considine, in Jez Butterworth’s epic new play The Ferryman which opens at the Gielgud theatre in June 2017.
+Award winning Sam Mendes directed multi award-winning actor, Paddy Considine, in Jez Butterworth’s epic new play The Ferryman which opened at the Gielgud theatre last year to 5 star reviews.

-Following a successful short run at the Royal Court Theatre, which sold out in one day, the Northern Ireland set drama will begin previews in the West End in the early summer.
+Following a successful short run at the Royal Court Theatre, which sold out in one day, the Northern Ireland set drama began previews in the West End in the early summer.

 Rural Derry, 1981.
 The Carney farmhouse is a hive of activity with preparations for the annual harvest.
 A day of hard work on the land and a traditional night of feasting and celebrations lie ahead.
 But this year they will be interrupted by a visitor.

 ★★★★★ ‘A shattering feast of intricate storytelling’ – Evening Standard

 Born in London, but brought up in St Albans, Hertfordshire, where he filmed 2001’s Birthday Girl starring Nicole Kidman, Jez Butterworth’s plays include the multi-award winning Jerusalem, Mojo and The River.
 He has previously worked with Sam Mendes on the scripts for Bond films Spectre and Skyfall.

 The Ferryman producer Sonia Friedman said: “It is thrilling to know that wider audiences will now have a chance to see this extraordinary new work from one of our most important writers.
 The scope, scale and ambition of Jez’s new play deserves this opportunity and I am delighted that together with Royal Court Theatre Productions and Neal Street Productions we are in the privileged position to make it happen.”